wp-plugins/easy-appointments/readme.txt

 == Changelog ==

+= 1.2.5 =
+* Fix bootstrap issue that change style on whole page
+* New tags for email notification
+* Improved style of new appointment notification

 = 1.2.4 =
-* Localization of datepicker for 74 different languages
+* Localization of datepicker for 77 different languages
 * Fix issue with phone that starts with 0

 = 1.2.3 =